 Metacognition is a relatively recent concept used by both cognitive psychology and education sciences, which attracts attention to the role of the subject in knowledge and in obtaining a real awareness of the knowledge by using self-control, self-appreciation and self-perfecting of one’s cognition.
 Metacognition is, in broad terms, thinking about thinking.

 History and Definition

 The father of metacognition, J.H.
-Flavell defines it in broad terms as being “knowledge about knowledge”, meaning that it refers to the information an individual possesses about his own cognitive processes and products.
+Flavell, defines it broadly as “knowledge about knowledge“, which refers to the information an individual possesses about his cognitive processes and products.

-The analyses made by J.H.
-Flavell continued by A.L.
-Brown on the process of metacognition highlighted two main components of it: metacognitive knowledge and metacognitive abilities.
+The analyses by J.H.
+Flavell, continued by A.L.
+Brown on the process of metacognition, highlighted two main components of it: metacognitive knowledge and metacognitive abilities.